apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

-To calculate the max memory usage of all java virtual machine (JVM) processes add the maximum heap size (often limited by a -Xmx... argument, such as in accumulo-site.xml) and the off-heap memory usage.
+To calculate the max memory usage of all java virtual machine (JVM) processes add the maximum heap size (often limited by a -Xmx... argument, such as in accumulo.properties) and the off-heap memory usage.
 Off-heap memory usage includes the following:

 * "Permanent Space", where the JVM stores Classes, Methods, and other code elements.
 This can be limited by a JVM flag such as `-XX:MaxPermSize:100m`, and is typically tens of megabytes.
 * Code generation space, where the JVM stores just-in-time compiled code.
 This is typically small enough to ignore
 * Socket buffers, where the JVM stores send and receive buffers for each socket.
 * Thread stacks, where the JVM allocates memory to manage each thread.
 * Direct memory space and JNI code, where applications can allocate memory outside of the JVM-managed space.
-For Accumulo, this includes the native in-memory maps that are allocated with the memory.maps.max parameter in accumulo-site.xml.
+For Accumulo, this includes the native in-memory maps that are allocated with the memory.maps.max parameter in accumulo.properties.
 * Garbage collection space, where the JVM stores information used for garbage collection.

 You can assume that each Hadoop and Accumulo process will use ~100-150MB for